7 Split Plot Design

 The objective of this analysis is to study the impact of different varieties and nitrogen application rates on oat yields.

-To fully examine the yield of oats due to varieties and nutrient levels in a split plots.
-We will need to statistically analyse and compare the effects of varieties (main plot), nutrient levels (subplot), their interaction.
+To fully examine the response of oat yield with different varieties and nutrient levels in a split plots, we will need to statistically analyse and compare the effects of varieties (main plot), nutrient levels (split plot), their interaction.

 head(oats,5)